 Applying for FMLA

 If you are eligible for FMLA and need to file a leave request, reach out to Unum, our FMLA leave administration partner, by telephone or via the Unum website.
-For information you will need to file your claim or for details on the process, see Filing a Request with Unum.
+For information you will need to file your claim or for details on the process, see Filing a Request with Unum (PDF, 455KB).
 A Spanish-language version of the handout is also available for your use.

 - Telephone: (866) 779-1054